iulianwebdev/priceheatgrid/README.md

 ### Building Phase ###
 #### Backend ####
-- [ ] set-up backend.
+- [x] set-up backend.
 Install Lumen.
     Requirements:
     ```
         PHP >= 7.1.3
         OpenSSL PHP Extension
         PDO PHP Extension
         Mbstring PHP Extension
-- [ ] create tests for 2 end-points (one POST request and the other just a GET request)
+- [x] create tests for 2 end-points (one POST request and the other just a GET request)
-- [ ] implement both end-points to satisfy the tests
+- [x] implement both end-points to satisfy the tests
+- [x] implement validation
+- [ ] implement logic that would return the expected data format
-- [ ] create an md5 hash of the file and save the processed results in cache to be served on subsequent requests (optional)
+- [-] create an md5 hash of the file and save the processed results in cache to be served on subsequent requests (optional)

 #### Frontend ####